Aparna-K0/AI4EO-Burned-Areas-Project/README.md

 ## Video Guide

-I've made a video that runs through and explains this project, specifically the notebook: https://youtu.be/jWUL9ZuWu_E Some minor edits have been made since the video was recorded.
+I've made a video that runs through and explains this project, specifically the notebook: https://youtu.be/jWUL9ZuWu_E Some minor edits have been made since the video was recorded so please also check the notebook.

 ## Problem Description